1 Bg 11-1972: The Universal Form

 > to Arjuna.
 Arjuna could see in the body of Krsna many

-> thousands of universes.
+> thousands of planets.
 As we learn from Vedic scriptures,

 > there are many universes and many planets.
 Some of them are